 the number on the back of your library card (starting with 23090).
 Be sure to enter your barcode without spaces.

 Enter your PIN: This is usually a 4 digit number that you chose when you signed up for a library card.
 If you know your PIN, you can change it once you're logged in.
 If you did not create a PIN when you got your card, try the last 4 digits of your home phone number.
-If you do not know your PIN, please visit any LBPL location to reset your PIN or you can reset your pin at Forgot your PIN.
+If you do not know your PIN, you can visit any LBPL location to reset your PIN or you can reset your pin at Forgot your PIN.

 2. How can I place a hold online?